Thomas

 congressional officials …

-Oregon has an evenly split gender delegation of four females and four males.
-It is also somewhat diverse in that two members are minority representation.
+Oregon has an female-dominate delegation of five females and three males.
+It is also somewhat diverse in that one member is minority representation.

 Two members of the Oregon delegation are freshmen members.
-Neither of the Senators is up for re-election in 2024.
+One of the Senators is up for re-election in 2026.

 When you look at these profiles, we have given each a letter grade for their effort this Congress, based on various factors, which you will find in What Is Thomas Looking For?
 These letter grades are probably pretty familiar to you if you have ever been a school student (we hope the answer to that is we all have!)